-NOTE: In or around August 2015 this church is set to merge with Our Lady of Victory Church.
+NOTE: In 2015 this church merged with Our Lady of Victory Church as part of the Archdiocese of New York's great closings & mergers of 2015.
 Both churches will remain open for regular Masses and other events.
-This new combined parish may or may not have a new name by then.
+This new combined parish is called the Parish of Our Lady of Victory and of St. Andrew.

 Address: 20 Cardinal Hayes Place